 One of the best guidelines on how many connections you should have comes from social media marketing thought leader Neal Schaffer, whose theory is that you should aim to have 10 times as many connections as your age.
 Schaffer’s contention is built around the idea that you’re likely to be meeting well over ten people per year, and you should be making the effort to connect with at least some of them.
 If you are, then it’s not a stretch to imagine that ten connections per year could work – and if it doesn’t, it may be something to aspire in for future interactions.

-The core principle is that your connections should matter, and as such, the number itself is not the critically important point.
 You should be seeking to establish connections with people, rather than just connecting – there's no point having two thousand connections if you're not interacting with any of them either way.

 From a functional standpoint, your connections are only as valuable as you’re able to make them, through working with them and building relationships.
 In terms of perception view, the number is relevant, but how relevant depends on the specific person making the assessment and the accompanying details of your professional history.
 The ‘age X 10’ approach is a good target to aim for – but then, of course, setting a target like that is often much easier than the actual doing.